I silently eased the window open.

 I drew my face in closer as I squinted in disbelief.
 Grandmother had never grown pumpkins before, and how would one emerge overnight?

-She was a creature of habit, and pumpkin simply did not fit in.
+She was a creature of habit, and growing pumpkin simply did not fit in.
 What new church recipe or canning adventure was she eager to try?

 I noticed the movement in the back row of the garden.
 The orange ball stretched out a lazy leg, then another, followed by a head with erect feline ears.

-The orange stood up and sauntered to the back porch where grandmother had left breakfast in a bowl.
+It silently stood up and sauntered to the back porch where grandmother had left breakfast in a bowl.

 My grandmother’s first garden pumpkin was content.